 You might not know this but e-bikes can get into the price range of $150,000.
 I’m not saying that you’ll go out looking for the most expensive e-bike on the planet.
 But that being said, even if you’re spending a couple of thousand dollars on an electric bicycle, you might still be overpaying.
 Knowing what to get for your needs and what to pay in price can be one of the more tricky parts of buying a good e-bike.

 Since we’re specifically talking about e-bikes that can handle tough to tackle steep hills, I’m not going to suggest anything other than a mid-drive motor e-bike.
-The main things you’ll want to look at outside of how much the bike is going to cost you is how much torque you’ll get from it.
+The main thing you’ll want to look at on the outside of how much the bike is going to cost you is how much torque you’ll get from it.

 What is the average price?

 It’s better to go to an actual bike store instead of a retail store.
-You can talk to the owner directly and explain to them that your new to riding e-bikes.
-You don’t want to overspend on anything and that you’d like to take it out on a test drive on some steep hills before buying it.
+You can talk to the owner directly and explain to them that you are new to riding e-bikes.
+You don’t want to overspend on anything and you would like to take it out on a test drive on some steep hills before buying it.
 Most owners will be understandable and let you take it out and ride it before committing to buying it.

 How fast should I expect to go up steep hills?